20 Valentine’s Day activities for kids, including STEAM arts & crafts, candy heart activities, hands-on math, and science experiments for February.

 15 – Math Geek Mama – Build a Tower with Conversation Hearts

-Whether ya love ’em or hate ’em, conversation hearts can be a fun supply to use.
+Whether you love them or hate them, conversation hearts can be a fun supply to use.
 Try making these conversation heart towers with students.
 It’s a great opportunity for them to work on estimating, measuring, and engineering.

 Tons of fun to be had with marbles and paint!
 Just grab a box, paper, and paint and let kids get moving as they create this abstract valentine heart.